mhenke/CFML-in-100-minutes/cfml100mins.markdown

 Often we need to organize a group and put them into a *collection*.
 There are two main types of collections: **arrays** and **structures**.

 An **array** is a number-indexed list.
 Picture a city block of houses.
-Together they form an array and their addresses are the **indices**.
+Together the houses form an array and their addresses are the **indices**.
 Each house on the block will have a unique address.
 Some addresses might be empty, but the addresses are all in a specific order.
 The **index** is the address of a specific element inside the array.
 In CFML the index always begins with "1".
-An array is defined in CFML as an opening "[" then zero or more elements, and a closing "]".
+An array is defined in CFML in one of two ways.
+Most commonly, CFML developers use an opening "[" then zero or more elements, and a closing "]".
 Try out this code:

 #### Tag